trainingwheels/trainingwheels/controller/README.md

     db.course.find().pretty()
     db.counters.find()

-To reset the backend data in Vagrant environment, use:
+To reset the backend data in Vagrant environment, run `vagrant provision`.

-    mongo -utrainingwheels -ptrainingwheelsApp trainingwheels ~/trainingwheels/playbooks/controller/mongo-reset-data.js

 Working with Web Inspector and Ember.js
 ---------------------------------------